A Stock You Should Be Looking At: Daqo New Energy Corp. (NYSE:DQ) - The Dwinnex

 Revenue Estimates

-According to 2 analysts, the current quarter’s revenue is expected to be $1.15B.
+2 analysts predict $1.15B in revenue for the current quarter.
 It ranges from a high estimate of $1.16B to a low estimate of $1.14B.
 As of the current estimate, Daqo New Energy Corp.’s year-ago sales were $395.55M, an estimated increase of 190.50% from the year-ago figure.
 For the next quarter, 1 analysts are estimating revenue of $1.11B, a decrease of -13.00% less than the figure of $190.50% in the same quarter last year.
 There is a high estimate of $1.11B for the next quarter, whereas the lowest estimate is $1.11B.

 A total of 12 analysts have provided revenue estimates for DQ’s current fiscal year.
 The highest revenue estimate was $5.05B, while the lowest revenue estimate was $4.03B, resulting in an average revenue estimate of $4.59B.
 In the same quarter a year ago, actual revenue was $1.68B, up 173.40% from the average estimate.
 Based on 12 analysts’ estimates, the company’s revenue will be $4.11B in the next fiscal year.
 The high estimate is $6.27B and the low estimate is $2.76B.
 The average revenue growth estimate for next year is down -10.50% from the average revenue estimate for this year.